-- Provide direct oversight of the daily operation of Turning Point staff working in the Behavioral Health department by the Supervisor, and administratively by the Program Manager, providing direction and feedback in how to provide outpatient treatment to clients at Behavioral Health - 2.
-In collaboration with the Contractor choose specific evidenced, based

-- trainings. - 3.
+- 1. Provide direct oversight of the daily operation of Turning Point staff working in the Behavioral Health department by the Supervisor, and administratively by the Program Manager, providing direction and feedback in how to provide outpatient treatment to clients at Behavioral Health - 2.
+In collaboration with the Contractor choose specific evidenced, based trainings. - 3.
 The County will provide feedback on job performance evaluations, and in other situations requiring immediate feedback, by collaborating with TP management staff administratively supervising these employees. - 4.
-With reasonable notice, the County shall do a Program Review, which shall include evaluation of cost effectiveness and the program's ability to meet individual client's treatment goals and objectives - V. Homeless Outreach and Medical Engagement (HOME) Team through the SAMHSA Grants for the Benefit of Homeless Individuals (GBHI) and MHSA Innovation
+With reasonable notice, the County shall do a Program Review, which shall include evaluation of cost effectiveness and the program's ability to meet individual client's treatment goals and objectives - V. Homeless Outreach and Medical Engagement (HOME) Enhanced Care Management (ECM) Team

-The Contractor, in conjunction with Behavioral Health and Hospitality House staff, shall provide for the delivery of mental health services to clients experiencing chronic homelessness as identified by the HOME team.
-Two 1.0 FTE Personal Service Coordinators will be responsible for assisting clients experiencing homelessness in meeting their expressed mental health-related goals, which may include specific assistance with medication management, housing, counseling, medical services, support, brokerage for other needed services, and advocacy.
-The equivalent of 1.0 FTE Peer Specialist (requirement may be filled by multiple Peer Specialists, so long as employment totals to 1.0 FTE; for example, 2 0.5 FTE Peer Specialists) with lived experience of homelessness to participate in outreach and engagement efforts and offer personal experience to assist with relationship building and linkage to treatment.
-The Personal Services Coordinators and Peer Specialist work directly under the supervision and direction of a Health and Human Services Program Manager and Turning Point management.
+The Contractor, in conjunction with Behavioral Health, shall provide for the delivery of peer support services to clients experiencing chronic homelessness as identified by the NCBH Enhanced Care Management (ECM) team.
+The equivalent of 1.0 FTE Peer Specialist (requirement may be filled by multiple Peer Specialists, so long as employment totals to 1.0 FTE; for example, 2 0.5 FTE Peer Specialists) with lived experience of homelessness will participate in outreach and engagement efforts and offer personal experience to assist with relationship building and linkage to treatment.
+The Peer Specialist works directly under the supervision and direction of a Health and Human Services Program Manager and Turning Point management.